 ABF maintains its cash in bank deposit accounts that at times may exceed federally insured limits.
-ABF's deposits held with financial institutions in excess of federal deposit insurance limits were \$424,815 and \$144,639 as of September 30, 2023 and 2022, respectively.
+ABF's deposits held with financial institutions in excess of federal deposit insurance limits were \$440,096 and \$424,815 as of September 30, 2024 and 2023, respectively.
 ABF has not experienced any losses in such accounts.
 Management believes ABF is not exposed to any significant credit risk related to cash.

 Contributions receivable are considered to be available for general operations unless specifically restricted by the donor.
 Contributions receivable are recognized when supported by a written contract to make a contribution and are reported net of the allowance for uncollectible accounts.
-However, management has determined that no allowance is deemed necessary at September 30, 2023 and 2022, based on their conclusion that all contributions were collectible.
+However, management has determined that no allowance is deemed necessary at September 30, 2024 and 2023, based on their conclusion that all contributions were collectible.
 Management has determined that the present value discount related to long-term contributions receivable is not material, therefore a present value discount has not been recorded.

-Contributions receivable at September 30, 2023 of \$367,000 are expected to be collected within one year and the remaining \$30,000 is expected to be collected within two years.
+Contributions receivable at September 30, 2024 of \$522,000 are expected to be collected within one year.

-Contributions receivable at September 30, 2022 of \$290,000 are expected to be collected within one year.
+Contributions receivable at September 30, 2023 of \$367,000 were expected to be collected within one year and the remaining \$30,000 were expected to be collected within two years.

 Accounts receivable consists of accrued interest and dividends and employee advances owed to ABF.
-At September 30, 2023 and 2022, accounts receivable in the amounts of \$89,000 and \$66,810, respectively, are stated at the amount management expects to collect from outstanding balances and are expected to be collected within one year.
-Management believes that all accounts are collectible, and no allowance is necessary.
+At September 30, 2024, 2023, and 2022, accounts receivable in the amounts of \$65,946, \$89,000, and \$66,810, respectively, are stated at the amount management expects to collect from outstanding balances and are expected to be collected within one year.
+Management believes that all accounts are collectible, and no allowance for credit losses is necessary.

-Student loans receivable are stated at the unpaid balance, less an allowance for loan losses.
-Management provides for probable uncollectible amounts through a provision for loan losses and an adjustment to an allowance for loan losses based on its assessment of the current status of individual accounts including consideration given to historical loan loss experience, delinquency status, contractual obligations, specific impaired loans, economic conditions, and other circumstances which may affect the ability of borrowers to meet their obligations.
-Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the allowance for loan losses.
+Student loans receivable are stated at the unpaid balance, less an allowance for credit losses.
+Management provides for probable uncollectible amounts through a provision for credit losses and an adjustment to an allowance for credit losses based on its assessment of the current status of individual accounts including consideration given to historical loan loss experience, delinquency status, contractual obligations, specific impaired loans, current market conditions, and reasonable and supportable forecasts of future economic conditions, which may affect the ability of borrowers to meet their obligations.
+Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the allowance for credit losses.
 Loan charge-offs are approved by the Board of Trustees and only occur when there has been no contact with the borrower or co-signer for several years.
 All loan balances of deceased borrowers are forgiven.
 ABF bears the full risk of borrower default in the portfolio.
-The allowance for loan losses is maintained at a level which, in management's judgment, is adequate to absorb credit losses inherent in the loan portfolio.
+The allowance for credit losses is maintained at a level which, in management's judgment, is adequate to absorb credit losses inherent in the loan portfolio.
 However, because of uncertainties associated with these judgements and assumptions, it is reasonably possible that management's estimate of credit losses inherent in the loan portfolio and the related allowance may change materially in the near term.